Management & coordination:

 Penny Sobr – Artist & Workshop facilitator Jimmy’s Night Shelter and Stories and Art in van.

 Oblique Arts Officers:

 Jannie Brightman has been chairperson of Oblique Arts for the past two years.
 Prior to this she worked creatively and organizationally with our charity for several years.
 Trained as a graphic designer/bookbinder Jannie has been involved in the marketing and design for high profile galleries and arts organisations in London and Cambridge.
 She has brought unique skills and experience to our charity and continues to develop new projects and opportunities for us.

-Ant Wynn, Jordana Learmonth, Jean Dark, Dan Biggs, Sa’diah Khan, Sadie Few, Hilary Cox, Mike Freed, Fay Wright, Jill Eastland, Nick Ashworth, Kay Goodridge, Jannie Brightman, Jill Fordman, Haidee Carpenter, Karen Whitread, Mike Playle, Steve Thornton, Colin Stevens, Jane Hellings, Megan Day (Mix Bag Theatre), Karen Kellet, Idit Natan, Yesim Guzelpinar (Baltik Arts), Cambridge Art Salon.
+Dylan Wynn, Jean Dark, Dan Biggs, Sa’diaah Khan, Sadie Few, Hilary Cox, Mike Freed, Fay Wright, Jill Eastland, Nick Ashworth, Kay Goodridge, Jill Fordman, Haidee Carpenter, Karen Whitread, Mike Playle, Steve Thornton, Colin Stevens, Jane Hellings, Karen Kellet, Idit Natan, Ruthie Collins, Joana Pinto, Diego Moreiro, Elmira Zadissa, Chris Free.